Tribute to Elpida Hadzi-Vasileva

 Land – Elpida Hadzi-Vasileva.
 Created from monkfish skins, fishing line.
 300 cm x 100 cm

-The good news is that food producers and grocery stores are increasingly diverting the unattractive onion or the misshapen apple to local food banks.
+The good news is that food producers and grocery stores are increasingly diverting the unattractive onion or the misshapen apple to local food banks that want to achieve their goals.
 But that still leaves an awful lot of food waste generated by homes and restaurants that has nowhere to go but the landfill.

 Some larger cities, such as Seattle, Duluth, Ottawa and San Francisco, now offer — or mandate — waste collection programs that separate food items from the rest of the household garbage for composting.